nicknapoli82/sudoku/README.md

 The function queue was actually simpler to create than I realized though.
 So ¯\\_(ツ)_/¯

+The solvers are done intentionally in an procedural manner as a human would solve the puzzles.
+Eventually this should allow me to classify the difficulty of a given puzzle.
 Regardless.
 I am able to add solvers as I see fit.